MuntasirSZN/fetchttp/CONTRIBUTING.md

 - Release notes
 - Project documentation

-Thank you for contributing to fetch-rs! 🎉
+Thank you for contributing to fetchttp! 🎉